Qatar: Sport

 Cricket is popular amongst the South Asian diaspora in Qatar.
 Casual street cricket is the most popular format of the game, but the Qatar Cricket Association has been a member of the International Cricket Council (ICC) since 1999 and the men's and women's national teams both play regularly in ICC competitions.
 The primary cricket ground in Qatar is the West End Park International Cricket Stadium.

+Basketball is a developed sport amongst Asian people in Qatar.
+Qatar hosted the 2005 FIBA Asia Championship, 2013 FIBA Asia 3x3 Championship, 2014 FIBA Asia Under-18 Championship and 2022 FIBA Under-16 Asian Championship.
+Qatar will host the 2027 FIBA Basketball World Cup making this become the first Arab country to host the FIBA Basketball World Cup.

 Khalifa International Tennis and Squash Complex in Doha hosted the WTA Tour Championships in women's tennis between 2008 and 2010.
 Doha holds the WTA Premier tournament Qatar Ladies Open annually.
 Since 2002, Qatar has hosted the annual Tour of Qatar, a cycling race in six stages.
 Every February, riders are racing on the roads across Qatar's flat land for six days.
 Each stage covers a distance of more than 100 km, though the time trial usually is a shorter distance.
 Tour of Qatar is organised by the Qatar Cycling Federation for professional riders in the category of Elite Men.

 The Qatar Army Skydiving Team has several different skydiving disciplines placing among the top nations in the world.
 The Qatar National Parachute team performs annually during Qatar's National Day and at other large events, such as the 2015 World Handball Championship.

 Doha four times was the host of the official FIVB Volleyball Men's Club World Championship and three times host FIVB Volleyball Women's Club World Championship.
-Doha one time Host Asian Volleyball Championship.
+Doha also hosted the Asian Volleyball Championship once.